 There isn’t really.

-In other words, retail accounting is a way of tracking inventory cost that is especially simplified compared to the other available methods.
+In other words, retail accounting is a way of tracking inventory costs that is especially simplified compared to the other available methods.

 “The basic premise is that you assume a consistent margin across everything you sell, and then apply that figure to the retail value of all your inventory to calculate the cost.”